SaboTaj22/startup/README.md

    - Sending invoice emails to customer and business owner
 - Database Data - Store customer accounts and shopping cart items in database.
 - Login - Register and login users.
 Credentials securely stored in database.
 Can't purchase items from inventory unless authenticated.
-- WebSocket Data - If an item is sold, it is marked as sold for all other users to see.
+- WebSocket Data - If a customer has questions, they can go to the FAQ page to ask questions by typing their name and the question they have.
 - React - Application ported to use the React web framework.

 # HTML Deliverable